yuansliu/minicom/README.md

 Under review

 ## Citation
-Yuansheng Liu, Zuguo Yu, Jinyan Li; Index suffix-prefix overlaps by $(w, k)$-minimizer to generate long contigs for reads compression.
+Yuansheng Liu, Zuguo Yu, Jinyan Li; Index suffix-prefix overlaps by (w, k)-minimizer to generate long contigs for reads compression.
 2018.

 ### Contacts
 If any bugs during you run our code, please email to <yyuanshengliu@gmail.com>